“God, sexual harassment and assault.” A lot of people struggle to understand how God can be good yet allow for evil to happen.

-A week ago, actress Alyssa Milano went on Twitter and invited women who have gone through sexual harassment or assault to respond with a “Me Too” tweet.
+A few weeks ago, Alyssa Milano went on Twitter and invited women who have gone through sexual harassment or assault to respond with a “Me Too” tweet.

-Thousands responded and the hashtag #MeToo went beyond the Twitter-verse.
+Thousands responded Alyssa’s tweet and the hashtag #MeToo, went beyond the Twitter-verse.
 Countless women are writing about their experiences, in the hope of raising awareness about the issue.

 I had no intention of hopping into the conversation because any stories I have pale in comparison to what others have gone through.